 Last Updated on

 Water retention occurs in the circulatory system, and can lead to swelling in the hands, feet, ankles, and legs.
 It isn’t really a cause for concern, but holding onto water weight may cause some discomfort and unwanted bloating.
-Moreover, excess water weight might be one of the main contributing factors if you’re struggling to lose a few pounds.
+That said, excess water weight might be a major reason why you're struggling to lose a few pounds.

 (Side note: If you'd like to learn how to build simple, daily habits that will help your fitness and weight loss goals, then I suggest checking out this book, which has 127 small changes to improve your health, wealth, and happiness.)